 Consider how the long and short term outcomes of planned actions might impact on the reputation of the academy both internally amongst its staff as well as externally.
 This is particularly important to consider when working in partnership with outside bodies where there may be influences which are outside the academy’s direct control.

 An effective board communicates regularly and openly with all stakeholders.
-The short and long term objectives (and progress towards meeting them) should be clearly articulated and there should be opportunity for all stakeholders to provide their feedback.
+The short and long term objectives (as well as progress towards meeting them) should be clearly articulated.
+There should also be opportunity for all stakeholders to provide their feedback.

 Good governance practice will provide several significant benefits.

-The next wave of schools converting into academies will include many which choose to do so as part of a chain.
+The next wave of schools converting into academies will include many which choose to be part of a chain.
 This is because there are likely to be significantly more primary schools and Church schools opting for academy status in the next couple of years.

 There are three options for schools considering conversion as part of a chain.